 Studies showed that regular exercise is associated with convergent and divergent thinking.
 These two are essential components of creative thinking.
 Convergent thinking is thinking of one solution to a problem.
 On the other hand, divergent thinking is thinking of many solutions to one problem.

 Walking is said to be excellent for divergent thinking.
 You can do it by simply going to the park on foot or through a treadmill.
-Make it a habit and you may find all the solutions to everyday struggle.
+Make it a habit and you may find all the solutions to everyday struggles.

 Exercise Can Raise Your Self-Esteem